Gregg Daniel

 Gregg Daniel is an actor and stage director best known for his roles in the HBO show True Blood and Insecure.
-Daniels also has a background in theater, including winning the NAACP Theater Award as "Best Director" for his production of Fences at the International City Theater.
-He is also a faculty member for USC School of Dramatic Arts where he teaches students about directing.
+Daniel also has a background in theater, including winning the NAACP Theater Award as "Best Director" for his production of Fences at the International City Theater.
+He is also a faculty member for the USC School of Dramatic Arts where he teaches students about directing.
 He is married to actress, Veralyn Jones.

 Career

 Gregg Daniel is a 62-year-old African American actor born in Brooklyn, New York.
-Over the course of his career, Daniels has acted in many in film and television, such as his roles in 2018's Truth of Dare, his role as Reverend Daniels in HBO's True Blood, and his role as Easley Barton in ABC's 50 Cent For Life.
+Over the course of his career, Daniel has acted in many film and television, such as his roles in 2018's Truth of Dare, his role as Reverend Daniels in HBO's True Blood, and his role as Easley Barton in ABC's 50 Cent For Life.

 He has acted and directed in various genres.
 Being a dramatic arts Professor at USC, he has directed plays such as Gem of the Ocean, A Raisin In The Sun, Les Blancs, and Wedding Band.
 He also has been featured in plays like, A Christmas Carol, All the Way, and Death Of A Salesman as a stage actor.
 One of his directed plays, Elmina's Kitchen, won the NAACP for "Best Ensemble" in 2013.